22 Things Everyone Should Do at Least Once Before Summer’s Over

 Run through a sprinkler

-If you’re lucky enough to live in a place still frequented by fireflies (or flying beetles, if you’re being accurate) bring back happy childhood memories by capturing a few to put in a bottle.
+If you’re lucky enough to live in a place still frequented by fireflies bring back happy childhood memories by capturing a few to put in a bottle.
 Their gentle flicker speaks of warm, summer nights.
 (And then let them go.
 Seriously.
 They’ll die if you leave them in the bottle.
 And no, “feeding” them grass doesn’t work, even if you thought it did when you were a kid.)
+You might even want to do this at one of the 15 greatest American campsites.

 Play the cloud game